mosip/mosip-infra/deployment/sandbox/README.md

     $ cd mosip-infra/deployment/sandbox/
     ````
 ### MOSIP Kernel
-1. First, install the MOSIP Kernel.
+1. First, install the kernel module.
 This is the base for all other modules.
     ```
     $ sh install-mosip-kernel.sh
     ```